 The SECC Symposium will convene entrepreneurs, business executives, property owners, investors, financial institutions, policy leaders and practitioners as a diverse, cross-sector community committed to economic vitality.

-The Keynote Conversation features Don Thompson, Founder and CEO of Cleveland Avenue Venture Capital, and Liz Thompson, President of Cleveland Avenue Foundation for Education (CAFÉ).
-Don and Liz will deliberate on the theme “Thriving in a Changing Economic Landscape,” with a topics covering access to capital, brand development, e-commerce, entrepreneurship and our course of action for economic vitality.
+The Keynote Conversation featured Don Thompson, Founder and CEO of Cleveland Avenue Venture Capital, and Liz Thompson, President of Cleveland Avenue Foundation for Education (CAFÉ).
+Don and Liz deliberated on the theme “Thriving in a Changing Economic Landscape,” with a topics covering access to capital, brand development, e-commerce, entrepreneurship and our course of action for economic vitality.

 Each workshop is approximately 45-minutes long.
 Each participant will have the access to the live sessions for real-time interactions, replay of any sessions missed, and access to discussion boards for additional info.

 (Sponsored by Joyce Foundation, Illinois State Treasurer’s Charitable Trust, and Chicago Community Loan Fund)

 With a changing economic landscape comes new opportunities.
 Right now, local artists have a unique chance to build financial security for themselves and their artistic legacy, while also uplifting the spirits of their entire neighborhood and communities.
 This 60-minute session includes a 20-minute mini lecture by Lesley Martinez, followed by an engaging 40-minute panel discussion with creatives who have leveraged their art as a tool for investing in self, industry and neighborhood capital.
 WATCH THE REPLAY

 Sandra Bivens, Executive Director, 51st Street Business Association

 Senabella Gill, CAO, Urban Broadcast Media

 Frayne Lewis, Policy Analyst, Chicago Department of Cultural Events & Special Affairs